5th November, 2020

-CDM 2015 introduced the role of principal designer, and with this new role comes new duties.
-In this post, we look at the role of the principal designer, their duties and the health and safety responsibilities they have under CDM.
+CDM 2015 introduced the role of principal designer, and with this new role comes new duties and responsibilities.
+But who is the principal designer, and what do they do?
+In this post, we look at the role of the principal designer, their duties and the health and safety responsibilities under CDM.

 If you're not already familiar, the Construction (Design and Management) Regulations (CDM) set out legal requirements that apply to every construction project.
-There are 5 CDM duty holders, the principal designer is one of those duty holders.
+Under CDM 2015, there are 5 CDM duty holders, who have specific legal responsibilities.
+The principal designer is one of those duty holders.

-If you have worked on construction projects before the 2015 version of CDM, you may know the principal contractor role.
-The principal contractor manages the construction phase and all the contractors appointed.
-Similarly, the principal designer manages the pre-construction phase and all the designers appointed.
+If you have worked on construction projects before the 2015 version of CDM, you may be familiar with the principal contractor role.
+The principal contractor manages the construction phase and all of the contractors appointed on the project.
+The principal designer has a similar role but at an earlier stage of the project, managing the pre-construction phase and all of the designers appointed.

 There are a few important facts to note about the principal designer role: